 Belleville is a very small city located in the state of Michigan.
 With a population of 3,880 people and nine constituent neighborhoods, Belleville is the 237th largest community in Michigan.

-Unlike some cities, Belleville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Belleville are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Belleville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Belleville is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Belleville who work in office and administrative support (14.50%), management occupations (11.74%), and food service (7.91%).

 Of important note, Belleville is also a city of artists.
 Belleville has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Belleville’s character.

-The percentage of adults in Belleville who are college-educated is close to the national average for all communities of 21.84%: 18.80% of the adults in Belleville have a bachelor's degree or advanced degree.
+The education level of Belleville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.80% of adults 25 and older in Belleville have a college degree.

 The per capita income in Belleville in 2010 was $24,968, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
 This equates to an annual income of $99,872 for a family of four.
 However, Belleville contains both very wealthy and poor people as well.